TaiLe96/burger/README.md

 This is an app that run through NODE.js to get the database from schema.sql and create a table of items and display it in the HTML.
 The app allows user to add an item and delete it from the mainhandlebars.

 # Techonologise used
-    - GitHub: to publish the
+    - GitHub: to publish the repository.
-    - ORM:
+    - ORM: is designed to virtually wrap around a relational database.
     - NODE:
-    - MySql: for database and schema
+    - MySql: used for database.
-    - Handlebars:

 # Code snippet
 ```js